UKVI Approved Banks in India and Bank Statement Requirements 2026

 Three specific rules govern this period:

-The balance must not dip below the threshold for even one day.
-A single day where your balance falls ₹5,000 short because of an EMI or insurance debit invalidates the entire 28-day window.
+The balance must not dip below the threshold during the 28 consecutive days.
+A debit that takes your balance ₹5,000 short because of an EMI or insurance payment means the evidence does not show the required holding period.
 You must restart the count.

 The statement must be dated within 31 days of submission.
 If your statement covers days 1 to 28 but you submit the application 35 days after day 28, the statement is too old.
 Get the statement, then apply.